LarsBesselmann/JAX-RPC_Demo/README.md

 		<kbd>![](./images/media/AMADevTools_JAXRCP_service_ModernizeToLiberty_29.png)</kbd>

+		HINT: If the Liberty server hosting the JAX-WS service is not started, use the command:

+			~/Student/demo-rpc-ws-project/DemoRPC/target/liberty/wlp/bin/server start defaultServer

 	2. Access the JAX-RPC client hosted on tWAS server2 at URL: http://localhost:9082/DemoRPCClient

 		<kbd>![](./images/media/AMADevTools_JAXRCP_service_ModernizeToLiberty_30.png)</kbd>

+		HINT: If the tWAS instance hosting the JAX-RPC client is not started, use the command:

+			~/IBM/WebSphere/AppServer/profiles/AppSrv02/bin/startServer.sh server2

 	3. Click on the link to access the servlet page **Personal Info Web Service**, enter the name and click on SubnitQuery.